agilepro/epiconsciousness/docs/Ethics/foundation-objective-morality.md

   id: foundation-objective-morality
   sidebar_position: 1
 ---
-#  Objective Morality - Foudation
+#  Objective Morality - Foundation

 This is a defense of the idea that morality which guides what we should and should not do, can be based on objective measurements of well-being.
 A subjective standard for morality does not work as well.